Activities: wildlife viewing and hunting

 Hours: The main gate is currently open 7 days a week from 7 am until sunset for your enjoyment.
 The Headquarters Office is open Monday through Friday from 7 am - 3 pm.
 The office is closed on all State and Federal holidays.

 Please be advised that during rainy periods the auto tour road may be closed due to unsafe conditions.
-Please feel free to call ahead and speak to one of our staff to find out the status of the conditions.
+We recommend calling ahead to check conditions.

 To obtain an entry permit, all members of your party must have the following: